the-petting-zoo/petting-zoo-relaunch/source/_posts/inventory/products/2019-05-15-12-tutti-frutti-puffin.md

 ---
 layout: product
 published: true
-size: 12
-title: Tutti Frutti Puffin
+title: 12"  Tutti Frutti Puffin
-featured: true
+featured: false
-item_number: '718412'
 color: Rainbow
 image: /static/uploads/12_tutti-fruitti-puffin_718412.jpg
 catalog:
   - tutti frutti
   - sealife-wildlife
-product_collections:
+product_collections: []
-  - mermaids
 ---
 Meet our Tutti Frutti Puffin!
 With a large beak, glitter eyes, shimmer neck and feet he's a keeper.
 The Tutti Frutti collection features ball shaped heads, bodies and long necks.
 Bright rainbow high pile fur completes the look.
 Shake it and see how it really is  SO FLUFFY!
 Create your own rainbow everyday!